juwangvsu/keras-yolo3-1/readme.txt

 perf:
 	msi: batch=2
+	tensorboard, loss drop by 25 in 2k, at 70k stall at 10

+	continue train at homepc.

 ----------test training with voc2007 -------------------
 train use config_voc_local.json
 if folder/path/filename error, need to delete cache file for next run